antipalos/vivliothiki/cardano-sl/wallets_and_addresses.md

 since Cardano-addresses looks nothing like Bitcoin-addresses.

 Root key derived from 12 words is basically a long randomness.
 Many different stuff might be produced\derived from it.

+[hd.md](https://github.com/input-output-hk/cardano-sl/blob/master/docs/hd.md) describes a lot of this stuff, but does not provide actual implementation details - need to work thru BIP and the code.